firstline-idp/firstline-angular/README.md

 ### Configuration

 Add the following code to your Angular project.
-Replace **DOMAIN**, **API_IDENTIFIER** and **CLIENT_ID** with the settings you configured in setup step.
+Replace **DOMAIN**, **API_IDENTIFIER** and **CLIENT_ID** with the settings you configured in the setup step.
 You can also find them in the Application's and API's "Configure" tab in your dashboard.

 Furthermore, replace **API_URL** with the base URL of your secured API endpoints.
 For example, by specifying `http://localhost:8080/*` all calls to endpoints that start with `http://localhost:8080` have an Authorization header.